exoscale/terraform-provider-exoscale/README.md

 # TODO List/Missing features

 ## Security Groups
-* There is currently no API in place to allow for listing what ingress/egress rules are in place for a security group once the group is created
 * Support single port declaration as well as starting/ending port ranges

 ## S3 Support